gubasso/brag-server/ripi/README.md

 - endpoints reflect functions of already implemented mergestat
 - implement migrate! to main, to reset db for a new binary run
 - routine to update repos periodically
+- refactor error handling: return errors like python-eve: as http and also as a json with error details
 - [x] setup axum structure
 - [x] save everything in db
 - [x] get all pub repos